 Fully understanding and making strategic decisions from day one is a key component to achieving success in today's business environment.

-Before launching a business with your friend and putting your financial resources on the line in hopes of success, take a moment to ponder these complexities of business partnerships and discuss them together.
+Before starting a blog or launching a business with your friend and putting your financial resources on the line in hopes of success, take a moment to ponder these complexities of business partnerships and discuss them together.
 You need road map that'll help you find the way to your joint definition success, which all begins with taking the time to properly validate a business idea with real paying customers before building a "complete" solution for your audience..

 Remember, some of the most powerful businesses ever established were founded by friends.
 However, many more have failed miserably and left ruined friendships in their wake.
 Think carefully before you start a business with your best friend.